-The Minnesota Chiefs of Police Association and the Minnesota Sheriffs’ Association have been very vocal about their concerns as the bill moves through the legislature.
+The Minnesota Chiefs of Police Association and the Minnesota Sheriffs’ Associationas the bill moves through the legislature.

 They’ve long argued that legalization without proper implementation could lead to an increase in emergency room visits, a significant impact on youth and long-term mental health issues.

 They also said it could also lead to a rise in deadly crashes if proper regulations aren’t in place.

 They point to states where cannabis is legal, including Colorado.
 WCCO hasin that state closely.